-2.3 TEMPERATURE COEFFICIENTS AND LEAST SOUARES FITS
+2.3 TEMPERATURE COEFFICIENTS AND LEAST SQUARES FITS

 The temperature coefficients of the mounted cells were also measured before the flight.
 The modules were mounted in their flight configuration on a temperature controlled block in a vacuum chamber.
-Outputs were measured at 0, 20, 40, 60, and 80°C under illumination with the X25 simulator.
+The procedure was changed slightly this year to make more measurements over a smaller temperature range in an attempt to improve the accuracy of the measured temperature coefficients.
+Outputs are now measured at 25, 35, 45, 55, 65, and 75°C under illumination with the X25 simulator.
 The temperature coefficients of the cell modules were computed by fitting the output vs temperature relationship with a linear least squares fit.